TWILIGHTCLOUDCODERZ/Vision_snowflake_artic/README.md

 `pip install`

-## Environment Variables

-Set up the following environment variables to configure our project correctly:

-### Adding Environment Variables
+## configure Streamlit project using a config.toml

-Add these variables to a `.toml` file located in the root of our project.
+create a .streamlit directory in the root of your project :

+Open the .streamlit/config.toml file in a text editor and add the necessary environment variables.
+For instance, to add the REPLICATE_API_TOKEN

 REPLICATE_API_TOKEN = "xxxxxx"